GenericMappingTools/gmt/doc/rst/source/psbasemap.rst

 .. _-D:

 **-D**\ [*unit*]\ *xmin/xmax/ymin/ymax*\ [**r**][**+s**\ *file*][**+t**] \| **-D**\ [**g**\ \|\ **j**\ \|\ **J**\ \|\ **n**\ \|\ **x**]\ *refpoint*\ **+w**\ *width*\ [/*height*][**+j**\ *justify*][**+o**\ *dx*\ [/*dy*]][**+s**\ *file*][**+t**]
-    Draw a simple map insert box on the map.
+    Draw a simple map inset box on the map.
 Requires **-F**.
 Specify the box in one of three ways:
     (a) Give *west/east/south/north* of geographic rectangle bounded by parallels and meridians; append **r** if the coordinates instead are the lower left and upper right corners of the desired rectangle. (b) Give **u**\ *xmin/xmax/ymin/ymax*